Diversimax: Maximizing Intersectional Diversity in Sortition

 Abstract

-Sortition algorithms select citizens assembly panels from a pool of eligible candidates while satisfying demographic quotas that mirror the broader population.
-However, multiple panel compositions can satisfy the same quota constraints, requiring additional criteria to select between them.
-We introduce Diversimax, an algorithm that maximizes intersectional diversity - promoting representation across combinations of demographic categories (e.g., age × gender × education), not just within individual categories.
+We introduce Diversimax, an algorithm that maximizes intersectional diversity, thereby promoting representation across combinations of demographic categories (e.g., age × gender × education), not just within individual categories.
 Using mixed integer programming, Diversimax balances representation across all demographic intersections, minimizing disparities between well-represented and underrepresented groups.
 When applied to data from municipal citizens assemblies conducted in Israel, Diversimax achieves lower Gini coefficients across intersections and reduces the number of unrepresented identities compared to commonly used alternative algorithms, while maintaining identical quota compliance.

 Comparing Diversimax to Leximin